Lars Levi Laestadius: Marriage and family

-Laestadius's Lutheran ministry and revival movement
+Laestadius' Lutheran ministry and revival movement

 Parishes where he served

-Laestadius's first parish was at Arjeplog in Lapland, where he became the regional missionary for the Pite district.
+Laestadius' first parish was at Arjeplog in Lapland, where he became the regional missionary for the Pite district.
 From 1826 to 1849 he was the vicar in Karesuando parish in Lapland.
 Near the end of his tenure in Karesuando, Laestadius applied for the positions of dean in Pajala parish in Norrbotten County and inspector of the Lapland parishes.
 After he complemented his exams in Härnösand as required, he took over these offices in 1849 and held them until his death in 1861.

 Revival movement

-At the time of Laestadius's 1826 arrival in Karesuando, the people of Lapland parish suffered from widespread misery and alcoholism.
+At the time of Laestadius' 1826 arrival in Karesuando, the people of Lapland parish suffered from widespread misery and alcoholism.

-Laestadius's awakening
+Laestadius' awakening

 Laestadius met a Sami woman named Milla Clementsdotter of Föllinge (also known as Lapp Mary by the Laestadian Lutheran Church) in the municipality of Krokom in Jämtland during an 1844 inspection tour of Åsele in Lapland.
 She belonged to a revival movement marked by pietistic and Moravian influences and led by pastor Pehr Brandell of the parish of Nora in the municipality of Kramfors in Ångermanland.

 She told Laestadius about her experiences on her journey to living faith.
 This was an important meeting for Laestadius because after it, he said he first understood the secret of living faith.
 He had a religious experience, and he wrote later that he at last saw the path that leads to eternal life.
 His sermons acquired, in his own words, "a new kind of colour" to which people began to respond.
-The movement spread quickly from Sweden to Finland and Norway.
+The movement spread from Sweden to Finland and Norway across the next 40 years.